dawsbot/btc-price-sms/README.md

 # btc-price-sms
-> Get current price of Bitcoin vd
+> Get current price of Bitcoin via SMS

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Using this code and Twilio, you can access data derived from the blockchain **without internet access!**
+Deploy this to Heroku and then connect it to Twilio.
+You can get Bitcoin prices **without internet access!**

 Makes use of: